y0y0l0/HHA507/Assignments/health-sqlite-lite/README.md

 E66.9,14
 Z79.899,11
 G47.33,10
--- C) Office-visit CPTs since Jan 1, 2025 (CPT codes starting with 992)
+-- C) Office-visit CPTs since Jan 1, 2025 (CPT codes starting with 992) - is the patients with Office-Visit (CPT = 992) within the year of 2025 or greater patient_id,last_cpt,last_visit_dt P0126,99213,2025-09-09
-patient_id,last_cpt,last_visit_dt
-P0126,99213,2025-09-09
 P0349,99213,2025-09-09